ctrl-alt-del/devenv/README.md

 curl --version
 ```

-If curl does not come with your Mac somehow, you can follow the same instruction of [Windows](#curl-on-windows) to install it on your Mac.
+If curl does not come with your Mac somehow, you can follow the same instruction of [Windows](#curl-on-windows) to manually install it on your Mac.

 Or you can install it through Homebrew by running:
 ```sh
 brew install curl
 ```
 [BACK TO TOP](#table-of-contents)